Designation Application Help

-R/TRO and R/TRO DIP are the designations that indicate a Therapeutic Recreation professional is Registered with TRO.
+R/TRO and R/TRO DIP are the designations that indicate a Therapeutic Recreation professional holds a designation with TRO.
 It is a credential that indicates you have met a minimum standard of excellence within your Therapeutic Recreation experience, formal education, professional affiliation and professional contributions.
 Upon successful completion, you will join the ranks of hundreds of colleagues who are Registered with TRO. (i.e. on our registration list).

-Yes, you do need to be a member of TRO prior to submitting your Registration Application package.
-This means you must apply for a Professional membership first, and then complete and submit your Registration application while you are an active member.
-If approved, the TRO staff will change your membership from Professional to Registered Professional and you will continue to renew as a Registered member.
+Yes, you do need to be a member of TRO prior to submitting your Designation Application package.
+This means you must apply for a Professional membership first, and then complete and submit your Designation application while you are an active member.
+If approved, the TRO staff will change your membership from Professional to Registered Professional and you will continue to renew as a Registered Professional member.

 In addition to obtaining the minimum points overall and within the other areas of practical experience, affiliation, and professional contributions, you must have a directed degree or diploma OR an accepted allied degree with a diploma or post-graduate certificate in TR from a recognized post-secondary institution.

-Yes you do.
-You must maintain membership to maintain Registration.
-Any interruptions, such as allowing your membership to expire for more than 3 months, will nullify Registration status and you will be required to complete and submit your R/TRO application again.
+Yes, you do.
+You must maintain membership to maintain the designation.
+Any interruptions, such as allowing your membership to expire for more than 3 months, will nullify your designation and you will be required to complete and submit your application again.